open/close all folders

 - The wormhole is right out of Star Trek: Deep Space Nine, as is the warping movement the Marklar ship experiences in the wormhole.
-The Marklar ship turns out to have a computer with a female voice, just like the Enterprise ships and Voyager do, and it is armed with photon torpedoes.
+The Marklar ship turns out to have a computer with a female voice, just like the various Enterprises and Voyager do, and it is armed with photon torpedoes.

 - Sally Struthers appears here as Jabba the Hutt with her very own Tiberian Junker, and Kenny is frozen in carbonate.